francine-lab/Alura-Currency-Converter/README.md

 ## Tasks performed to achieve this project

 - The users are able to:
-    - Create a program that converts one kind of coin to another one
+    - Interact with a program that converts one kind of coin to another one
-    - Display the conversion result on the screen
+    - See the displayed the conversion result on the screen

 ## Extra task